aabccd021/tiny-cookie-session/README.md

 ### Detecting outdated cookies

-After a cookie is stolen and the token is rotated, either the attacker or the legitimate user will have an outdated token.
+After a cookie is stolen and the token is rotated, either the attacker or the user will have an outdated token.
 When this outdated token is used, we will detect this as session forking and log out both parties.
 We log out both parties because we cannot determine which party used the invalid token.